WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   - $ct = cont $ft
 ```

-The instruction takes as operand a reference to a function of type
+It takes a reference to a function of type `[t1*] -> [t2*]` whose body
-`[t1*] -> [t2*]`.
-The body of this function is a computation that may
-perform non-local control flow.
+may perform non-local control flow.

 ### Invoking continuations

-There are three ways to invoke (or run) a continuation.
+There are three ways to invoke a suspended continuation.

-The first way to invoke a continuation resumes the continuation under
+The first way to invoke a continuation is to resume the suspended
-a *handler*, which handles subsequent control suspensions within the
-continuation.
+continuation under a *handler*.
+The handler specifies what to do when
+control is subsequently suspended again.

 ```wast
   resume $ct hdl* : [t1* (ref $ct)] -> [t2*]